bread-b4nk/Predicting-Kickstarter-Project-Success/README.md

 # Kickstarter Project

+## Note

+I worked on this project at the end of Year 11 (Sophomore) in High School for about 2 months over the summer holiday, if you start reading it'll be pretty clear that I was very inexperienced.
+So please don't roast me as I probably did many many things that would make a data scientist or computer scientist cringe, but also please criticise anything you find as I want to gain as much as I can from this
+.
 ## Things learnt
    - a rough idea of how many classification algorithms work: decision trees, random forest, boosting classifier, naive bayes, ADABoost, support vector classifiers
    - Pandas python library